mprinc/eslint/docs/developer-guide/working-with-plugins.md

 ### Configs in Plugins

-You can bundle configurations inside a plugin by specifying them under the `configs` key.
-This can be useful when you want to provide not just code style, but also some custom rules to support it.
-Multiple configurations are supported per plugin.
+You can <span class='important'>bundle configurations inside a plugin</span> by specifying them under the `configs` key.
+This can be useful when you want to provide not just code style, but also some custom rules to support it. <span class='important'>Multiple configurations are supported per plugin</span>.
 Note that it is not possible to specify a default configuration for a given plugin and that users must specify in their configuration file when they want to use one.

 ```js
 // eslint-plugin-myPlugin